DHready/MyBlog/data/md/the-world-of-ruoxiao.md

 ## Managing Article Metadata

-Depending on your LemoBook setup, you might be able to manage additional metadata for your articles:
+Depending on your RuoXiao setup, you might be able to manage additional metadata for your articles:

 - Tags or Categories
 - Featured Image